-I purchase my supplies from my local leather merchants, but all is easily obtainable from amazon or a good builders merchants.
+I purchased my supplies from my local leather merchants, but all are easily obtainable from Amazon or a good builders merchants.

 What I used:

 Instant Contact Adhesive

 I begin the process by sanding off any old glue, by using a heavy grit sandpaper.